Create a List View in Salesforce Classic | Salesforce

 “Manage Public List Views”

 These steps work in Salesforce Classic.
-If you see the App Launcher icon () on the left side of the navigation bar at the top of your screen, you're in Salesforce Classic.
-If you see a navigation bar on the left, you’re in Lightning Experience.
+If you see the App Launcher icon () on the left side of the navigation bar at the top of your screen, you're in Lightning Experience.
+If not, you're in Salesforce Classic.

 To create a view, click Create New View at the top of any list page or in the Views section of any tab home page.

 If you don’t see Create New View, you don’t have the “Create and Customize List Views” permission.
 Contact your Salesforce admin to request it.